Dirty car injectors with carbon deposits that affect engine fuel consumption

 Why this problem is more widespread today

-In recent years, the problem of dirty injectors consumption It has become more common for several reasons:
+In recent years, the problem of dirty injectors and increased fuel consumption has become more frequent for several reasons:

 • continuous urban use (stop & go)